CMSgov/bcda-app/README.md

 ## Handling secrets

 ### **NEVER PUT PASSWORDS, KEYS, OR SECRETS OF ANY KIND IN APPLICATION CODE!
-INSTEAD, USE ONE OF THE STRATEGIES OUTLINED HERE**
+INSTEAD, USE THE STRATEGY OUTLINED HERE**

-#### 1. Copy the `.env.sh` from the BCDA Keybase team
-- Copy `.env.sh` from the BCDA Keybase team to the root of the bcda-app project directory.
-The path to the file is `/keybase/team/bcda/.env.sh`.
-This file is ignored by git and changes will not be tracked so you won't have to worry about exposing any secrets.
-- Source this file to set the included environment variables:  ```$ source .env.sh```
-- You're good to go!
-Use environment variables in application code like this:  ```apiKey := os.Getenv("OKTA_CLIENT_TOKEN")```
-- Optionally, you can add `source $GOPATH/src/github.com/CMSgov/bcda-app/.env.sh` to your `~/.zshrc` or `~/.bashrc` file to eliminate the need to source the file for each shell start

-#### 2. Create your `.env.sh` file from scratch
 In the project root `bcda-app/` directory, create a file called `.env.sh`
 ```
 $ touch .env.sh